krzema12/vis-assert/README.md

 * it's hard to write the tests, it requires creating the visualization column by column
 * failed assertions produce messages that are hard to relate to the function
 * it contains several known bugs
+* it's not yet available in any public repository

 Feel free to experiment with it, but avoid using in production.